MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

     Connect-ExchangeOnline
     ```

-1. When the **Sign in** window is displayed, sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. When the **Sign in** window is displayed, sign in as `JoniS@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant prefix provided by your lab hosting provider).
 You will use the password you reset Joni's to in a previous lab.

 1. Run the **Get-IRMConfiguration** cmdlet to verify Azure RMS and IRM is activated in your tenant: